Molka: Motel molka crimes

-Molka have also been found to be secretly installed in motel rooms, and the content of the recorded films are explicitly sexual rather than capturing women's bodies alone.
-Since couples are involved, motel molka crimes may also position many men as victims, in contrast to most other molka positioning.
+Molka has also been found to be secretly installed in motel rooms, and the content of the recorded films is explicitly sexual rather than capturing women's bodies alone.
+Since couples are involved, motel molka crimes may also position many men as victims, in contrast to most other molka positions.
 The perpetrator may check into a motel and install cameras in places such as hairdryer holders and satellite boxes.

 A particularly widespread incident was discovered in March 2019.
-Over a three-month period, more than 800 couples had been live-streamed having sex in 30 love motels across 10 cities in South Korea.
-The videos, which were posted online and accessible for a monthly subscription fee, were hosted on an overseas server so that the cameras' IP addresses would be harder to detect.
+Over three months, more than 800 couples had been live-streamed having sex in 30 love motels across 10 cities in South Korea.
+The videos, posted online and accessible for a monthly subscription fee, were hosted on an overseas server so that the cameras' IP addresses would be harder to detect.
 The two men in charge of the scheme were arrested, and two other men were suspected to be accomplices.

-The Burning Sun scandal revealed a high-profile case of molka circulation, where celebrities such as Jung Joonyoung was found to have filmed or shared explicit sexual videos in a private chat room, many of which were filmed in motel rooms and involved with prostitution rings.
-The involvement of so many celebrities and high-ranking figures gave an example as to how widely the practice of illicit filming has spread in South Korea and how the issue is connected to other gendered violence and the common complacency of law enforcement towards or active concealment of crimes and violence towards women.
-The scandal has also fueled more discussion about these issues of illegal filming, prostitution, and sexual violence against women, among others.
+The Burning Sun scandal revealed a high-profile case of molka circulation, where celebrities such as Jung Joonyoung were found to have filmed or shared explicit sexual videos in a private chat room, many of which were filmed in motel rooms and involved with prostitution rings.
+The involvement of so many celebrities and high-ranking figures gave an example of how widely the practice of illicit filming has spread in South Korea and how the issue is connected to other gendered violence and the common complacency of law enforcement towards or active concealment of crimes and violence towards women.
+The scandal has also fueled more discussion about the issues of illegal filming, prostitution, and sexual violence against women, among others.